rolldone/pipeline/README.md

 ### Transfer per-file with `files` (recommended for many files)

 When you need to upload or download multiple files with different targets, use the `files` array within a `file_transfer` step.
-Each entry can have its own `source`, optional `destination`, and optional `template` as override.
+Each entry can have its own `source`, optional `destination`.
 If `files` exists, it takes precedence over `source`/`sources`.

 Example: